linux-system-roles/crypto_policies/README.md

 you can set this value to `true` and this role will handle the reboot for you, when needed.

+* `crypto_policies_transactional_update_reboot_ok`

+This variable is used to handle reboots required by transactional updates.
+If a transactional update requires a reboot, the role will proceed with the reboot if crypto_policies_transactional_update_reboot_ok is set to true.
+If set to false, the role will notify the user that a reboot is required, allowing for custom handling of the reboot requirement.
+If this variable is not set, the role will fail to ensure the reboot requirement is not overlooked.

 ### Variables Exported by the Role

 * `crypto_policies_active`